SEC District station

-GWCC/CNN Center station is a below-grade subway station in Atlanta, Georgia, on the Blue and Green lines of the Metropolitan Atlanta Rapid Transit Authority (MARTA) rail system.
-Located on the western edge of Downtown Atlanta, the station officially opened on December 22, 1979.
-It was originally called Omni station due to its proximity to the Omni Coliseum, which was demolished to build Philips Arena (now State Farm Arena).
-The station's name expanded in 1992 as Omni/Dome/World Congress Center (or simply Omni/Dome/GWCC) with that year's opening of the Georgia Dome as well as the Georgia World Congress Center (opened 1976).
+Sports, Entertainment and Convention District (SEC District) is a below-grade subway station in Atlanta, Georgia, United States, on the Blue and Green lines of the Metropolitan Atlanta Rapid Transit Authority (MARTA) rail system.
+Located on the western edge of Downtown Atlanta, the station serves Mercedes-Benz Stadium, State Farm Arena, the Georgia World Congress Center and Centennial Olympic Park.

+The station opened on December 22, 1979 as Omni station due to its proximity to the Omni Coliseum.
+The station's name expanded in 1992 as Omni/Dome/World Congress Center (or simply Omni/Dome/GWCC) with that year's opening of the Georgia Dome.
 By the year 2000, the station name had changed to Dome/GWCC/Philips Arena/CNN Center.
 In June 2019, MARTA held a town hall to gather community input on a new name for the station after the demolition of the Georgia Dome and the renaming of Philips Arena to State Farm Arena.
 The station was one of five MARTA rail stations that were under consideration for new names in 2019.
 The name of the station was changed to GWCC/CNN Center.
-On January 1, 2026, the name is set to be changed to Sports, Entertainment and Convention District, five months before the 2026 FIFA World Cup.
+On December 1, 2025, the name was changed to Sports, Entertainment and Convention District, six months before the 2026 FIFA World Cup.

-The station provides service to Mercedes-Benz Stadium (replacing the now-razed Georgia Dome), the Georgia World Congress Center, State Farm Arena, and the CNN Center.
-Access is also provided to the Omni and Glenn hotels, Centennial Olympic Park, the Georgia Aquarium, the College Football Hall of Fame, the National Center for Civil and Human Rights, Centennial Tower, and the World of Coca-Cola at Pemberton Place.
+Access is also provided to the Omni and Glenn hotels, The Center, the Georgia Aquarium, the College Football Hall of Fame, Centennial Yards, the National Center for Civil and Human Rights, Centennial Tower, and the World of Coca-Cola at Pemberton Place.